jberkenbilt/qpdf/manual/cli.rst

    attachment from the embedded files table but also clears out the file specification to ensure that the attachment is actually not present in the output file.
 That means that any potential internal links to the attachment will be broken.
-This option may be specified multiple times.
 Run with :qpdf:ref:`--verbose` to see status of the removal.
 Use :qpdf:ref:`--list-attachments` to find the attachment key.
 This option may be repeated to remove multiple attachments.